USFWS/secas/_posts/2023-06-26-Post-workshop-Blueprint-2023-improvements-for-the-Gulf-Atlantic-and-Caribbean.md

 **Gulf**

 - Improved indicator for Gulf coral and hardbottom (including new data sources for things like coral locations, artificial reefs, and shipwrecks).
-- Updating the Gulf marine mammal indicator based on models from GoMMAPPS.
+- Updating the Gulf marine mammal indicator based on models from GoMMAPPS.<!--more-->

 **Atlantic**
 - Improved indicator for Atlantic coral and hardbottom (including new data sources for things like coral mounds in the Blake Plateau, coral locations, artificial reefs, and shipwrecks).